Ibrahim

 Notable People Named Ibrahim

-Ibrahim Assane Mayaki is a Nigerien politician who served as the Prime Minister of Niger from 1997 to 2000.
+Ibrahim Assane Mayaki is a Nigerien politician who served as Prime Minister of Niger from 1997 to 2000.

 Teresa Margarita Castillo